Person as Verb

 - Buffy the Vampire Slayer

-- Related to the above example, in an episode of Angel after Angel has tried to track down a girl with telekinetic powers Cordelia asks him over the phone "Did she Carrie you?".
+- Related to the above example, after Angel has tried to track down a girl with telekinetic powers Cordelia asks him over the phone "Did she Carrie you?".
 This understandably causes confusion.

 - The X-Files